kyma-project/busola/docs/extensibility/jsonata.md

 ## Overview

-This document describes how to use jsonata expressions [JSONata](https://docs.jsonata.org/overview.html) throughout the extensions.
+This document describes how to use JSONata expressions [JSONata](https://docs.jsonata.org/overview.html) throughout the extensions.

 ## Scoping